 What Is a Production Schedule?

-The production schedule is very detailed and it includes everything from raw materials to logistics and what processes will be used to run a smooth production line.
+The production schedule is very detailed and includes everything from raw materials to logistics and what processes will be used to run a smooth production line.
 Managers will also explore potential bottlenecks so they can avoid issues.
 The production schedule is reviewed throughout the manufacturing process and revised as needed to keep production running on time.

 Related: Best Production Scheduling Software